 Style Tribes elucidates 100 years of fashion evolution

-Style Tribes shows how fashion ideas become mainstream
+This fashion book shows how fashion ideas become mainstream

 Style Tribes also illustrates how about a decade or so later, style elements that separated the young subcultures from their age peers and the older generation became main stream.
 Once these elements became part of fashion or an evergreen classic, they often lost what they originally stood for.

-Often the original message got lost
+Often the original message of the contra culture got lost

 Style Tribes unveils the roots of today’s trends

-What I loved most about Caroline’s book was to learn more about the roots of today’s style elements and fashion trends.
+What I loved most about Caroline’ Young‘s book was to learn more about the roots of today’s style elements and fashion trends.
 Reading it made me understand the style choices of my parents (both born in the 30s), my siblings, who are the typical generation X, and my niece and nephew, who are Millennia also called generation Y. Style Tribes also helped me to better understand my own style evolution from the point I set free from my mom’s superimposed way of dressing to how I dress today.

-In summary, Style Tribes – The Fashion of Subcultures by Caroline Young is a well researched must-read fashion history book for every woman who is interested in the history of fashion, style, and music.
+Style Tribes – The Fashion of Subcultures by Caroline Young is a well researched Must-read fashion history book for every (wo)man who is interested in the history of fashion, style, and music.
 Reading it will teach you a lot about yourself even though Caroline may have never met you.
-It was published by Francis Lincoln Limited, London, 2016, and can be purchased there for US $29.99, CAN $38.99 or UK £ 20.
+It was published by Francis Lincoln Limited, London, 2016.
+You can purchase it there for US $29.99, CAN $38.99 or UK £ 20.
 It is also available on Amazon.
-If I had seen this book in a store, I would have bought it.

 Caroline hooked me on the first tribe covered: The Flapper.
-The content is best described by Coco Chanel‘s quote

-Fashion is not something that exists in dresses only.
-Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening.
+The content is best described by Coco Chanel‘s quoteFashion is not something that exists in dresses only.
+Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening. #fashionquote Click To Tweet

 Photos: N. Mölders

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2020 Nicole Mölders | All rights reserved